daostack/access_control/EIP-TBD.md

 Access control is one of the basic components most smart contract applications and frameworks need to have.
 The ability to limit the access for calling a function to a specific EOA or smart contract account is vital for most systems.
 The core logic for the access control of a smart contract has a great importance as it is usually the main security risk a contract may have, and if compromised, it can cause fatal issue for the entire system.
 There is a vast number of use cases requiring access management for smart contracts.
 A few popular examples can be:

 - Ownable - This is probably the most popular access control mechanism used in the Ethereum space.
-OpenZeppelin's implementation can be found (here) [https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol].
+OpenZeppelin's implementation can be found [here](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol).

 - Membership Management - There are much efforts for managing membership on the Ethereum blockchain.
-A full detailed rationale for that can be found on (EIP-1261 - Membership Verification Token) [https://eips.ethereum.org/EIPS/eip-1261].
+A full detailed rationale for that can be found on [EIP-1261 - Membership Verification Token](https://eips.ethereum.org/EIPS/eip-1261).
 However, this creates a duplication of effort as membership management is just a single aspect of access controll mechanism.
 In addition, the current effort lacks some basic properties such as expiration and transferability of memberships.

 - DAO operations - There are multiple teams working in the DAO space, all facing the problem of access control in a DAO.
 Thus, there is a lot of duplicated work on the subject with each having its own pros and cons.
 However, non of them has found a mechanism generalized enough to answer all possible future needs of DAOs.